These days, Joaquin…

 Says “mama”, “papa”, “car”, “pan”, “popó”, “four”, “cow”, “coco”, “ball”, “bird”, “frog”, “balloon”, “moon”, “more”, “bye”, and perhaps a few more I’m forgetting.

 Negotiates with me at meal times.
 It all started because he had this phase during which all he wanted to eat was milk.
 He’d throw the food at me and sign “milk” furiously.
 I’d tell him that if he ate “ONE” bite (I’d show him “one” with my index finger) I would give him more milk.
 This would go for a few outbursts of tears until he finally would take the bite and I’d rush to show him how I was fulfilling my part of the deal.
-After two or three meals with this kind of negotiation, one day he surprised me by showing me his “one” tiny chubby index finger after a random bite, like “all right, I ate one… milk now!”.
+After two or three meals with this kind of communication, one day he surprised me by showing me his “one” tiny chubby index finger after a random bite, like

 Draws with crayons multiple times during the day and loves to start a blank piece of paper.
 However, his initial artistic passion has come down a bit to make room for his newfound hobby of counting crayons.
 One by one, he pulls them out of the container, and lines them up as his fingers show me numbers, which of course I must say out loud for him, or else…